Skip to main content

 sergeyryzhov/Thinkstock

 Shopping for hamburger meat, chicken breasts or pork chops?
-Did you know that Nutrition Facts Labels have been required on certain meat products since 2012?
-This nutrition information can help make it easier to make a more informed choice in the meat aisle.
+Did you know the Nutrition Facts label has been required on certain meat products since 2012?
+These labels can help you make more informed choices in the meat aisle.

-All ground or chopped meats (for example: ground beef, ground pork, ground turkey) must have a Nutrition Facts Label on the package.
-In addition to these ground and chopped meats, 40 of the most popular whole, raw cuts of meat and poultry (sometimes known as the "major cuts") must have nutrition information featured either on a package label or a store display —such as a sign or brochure—at the point-of-purchase.
+All ground or chopped meat must have a Nutrition Facts label on the package.
+This includes ground beef, ground pork and ground turkey.
+Forty of the most popular whole, raw cuts of meat and poultry — sometimes known as the "major cuts" — also must have nutrition information featured either on a package label or a store display.

-If a ground or chopped product includes a lean percentage statement on the label, it must also display the percentage of fat.
-For example, if a meat product is 85% lean, then 15% fat must also be stated on the package.
+If a ground or chopped product includes a statement about how lean it is on the label, it also must display the percentage of fat.
+For example, if a meat product is 85% lean, then 15% fat must be stated on the packaging.

 What's on the Label?

-The information on the Nutrition Facts Label is the same as that of other foods and includes the amount of calories, total fat, saturated fat, trans fat, cholesterol, sodium, total carbohydrate, dietary fiber, total sugars, added sugars, protein, vitamin D, calcium, iron and potassium that is provided per serving.
+Information on the Nutrition Facts label is the same as that of other foods and includes the amount of calories, total fat, saturated fat, trans fat, cholesterol, sodium, total carbohydrate, dietary fiber, total sugars, added sugars, protein, vitamin D, calcium, iron and potassium that is provided per serving.

 The label also includes serving size and servings per container.
-Although, servings per container is not mandatory for major cuts of meat, it is required for ground and chopped products.
-The number of servings per container on these may be listed as varied.
+Servings per container are not mandatory for major cuts of meat, however, it is required for ground and chopped products.
+This may be listed as “varied.”

-While the label is required to state nutrition information for the product as packaged (in this case, raw meat), it also may include an additional, optional statement about the nutrient content for the product as consumed (for example, when it’s cooked).
+Labels are required to state nutrition information for the product in the form it's sold — for example, raw meat.
+It also may include an optional statement about the nutrient content for the product in the form it’s typically eaten — for example, cooked.

 Which Meats Have Nutrition Facts Labels?